jfreeze/horizon/README.md

-# Horizon.Ops
+# Horizon

-Welcome to **Horizon.Ops**, an Elixir project that is a toolbox for managing Phoenix deployments.
+Welcome to **Horizon**, an Ops library for deploying Elixir/Phoenix projects.
+Horizon lets you stage, build, and deploy your Elixir/Phoenix app in minutes.
+Horizon also has tools for standing up a Postgres server with continual backups and drive replication via `zfs` snapshots.

-It provides tools for host configuration and creating and deploying Elixir/Phoenix releases.
+Full control of your ops environment is at your fingertips.

-Currently, only FreeBSD is supported, but Linux support is planned.
+With the Power to Serve, Horizon's first ops platform is FreeBSD.

 No special tools are required for host configuration or release management other than SSH access to the host.
 (Release management is done through `/bin/sh` scripts.

 The BSD host configuration includes a `bsd_install.sh` script that facilitates installing FreeBSD packages, building Elixir from source, enabling and starting services, installing and configuring PostgreSQL, and creating databases.